When Frederick Valentich took off from Moorabin Airport on the evening of October 21, 1978, his objective seemed simple.

 So what happened to Frederick Valentich?

-Some aviation have speculated that the young pilot could have become confused or disorientated, attempting such a long flight on his own.
-Or even that he may have seen his own plane's lights reflected in the ocean and mistaken them for another aircraft.
-While either theory is possible, they are both impossible to prove or disprove.
+Some aviation experts have also speculated that the young pilot could have become confused or disorientated, attempting such a long flight on his own.
+He may have even seen his own plane's lights reflected in the ocean and mistaken them for another aircraft.